daudix/distrobox/docs/content/useful_tips.md

 distrobox create --name test --image your-chosen-image:tag --home /your/custom/home
 ```

-## Mount additional volumes in a distrobox
+## Mount Additional Volumes in a Distrobox

 `distrobox create` supports the use of the `--volume` flag, as specified in the
 usage [HERE](@/usage/distrobox-create.md)